 - Use formal language

 That’s a must when writing any business email.
-Showing your and even your company’s professionalism will help to keep your image.
+Showing your company’s professionalism will help to keep your image.

 - Use appropriate expressions

 Which expression you should show depends on whom you are writing to.
 If the recipient is your partner, be as formal and polite as possible.
 If that’s a customer, besides being helpful and polite, you should be friendly and give them a pleasant impression.